Gazook89/savage-bingo/README.md

 Clicking a card will mark it, and reveal some flavor text.
 Cards can be unmarked as well.

 **Import JSON** allows you to upload your own JSON file with your own custom squares to use.
 The information from the JSON will be saved in the browser localStorage until you either click the `x` next to the filename or you clear your browser storage (generally done if clearing cookies etc).
+The squares from each JSON are *appended* to any other JSON files currently imported.
 JSON files can of course be shared with others, too, so you and your party have a matching set (though every card will be different).

 To import squares, your JSON should have the structure below.
 The `front` property is text that will appear in the body of the square before it is 'marked', and is omitted in the default squares.
 The `back` property contains text that appears only after a square is marked.